dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 `statics/css/asyncz-tailwind.input.css`, update the manifest, and run the dashboard static-asset tests plus a wheel/sdist build.

+## Security headers

+Dashboard responses include browser hardening headers by default:

+- `Content-Security-Policy`
+- `X-Content-Type-Options`
+- `X-Frame-Options`
+- `Referrer-Policy`
+- `Permissions-Policy`

+The default CSP allows scripts only from the dashboard origin.
+Styles allow `'unsafe-inline'` because current templates and third-party browser libraries still require inline style support, but inline script handlers are not used.

 ## Task list behavior

 The task dashboard now reads from the scheduler's immutable task inspection snapshots rather than serializing live tasks ad hoc inside each controller.